A version of this article appeared in the Spring 2017 issue of strategy+business.

 Welcome to Surf Air, which sells flights by subscription.
 For a monthly fee (currently US$1,950, plus a one-time membership charge of $1,000), subscribers can take an unlimited number of flights anywhere on Surf Air’s 12-city system in California and Nevada.
 That is a bargain for many customers: an L.A. lawyer who needs to be in Sacramento several times a month; a tech mogul who weekends in Lake Tahoe; consultants with clients scattered around California; or a restaurateur with properties in different cities.
 On a full-service carrier, a last-minute San Francisco–Los Angeles round-trip can cost $450.
-But the real value of Surf Air is not the price of a flight but the experience of the carrier’s ingenious service design.
+However, the real value of Surf Air is not the price of a flight but the experience of the carrier’s ingenious service design.

 Service Design Is a Bridge